 Be there and go with the flow.
-This way, both of you is taking one-step at a time through the process.
+This way, both of you are taking one step at a time through the process.
 Never mind her expressions, allow her to be expressive.

 Take a childbirth preparation class.

-Surprises are good but you do not want to be clueless about what happens during labour and birth.
-The childbirth class prepares you on what to expect, allowing you to plan for the process emotionally and physically and gain some control.
+Surprises are good but you do not want to be clueless about what happens during labor and birth.
+The childbirth class prepares you for what to expect, allowing you to plan for the process emotionally and physically and gain some control.